JosephTLyons/JosephTLyons/README.md

 ## Languages of Focus

-Today, the languages I'm most interested in are Python 🐍 and Rust 🦀; these are the languages I spend the majority of my time studying and using.
+Today, the languages I'm most interested in are Gleam ⭐, Python 🐍, and Rust 🦀; these are the languages I spend the majority of my time studying and using.
 I have a background in C++.

 ### Interests